 allows shuffle annotation during creation a subset if subsample_size argument is provided.
 Default isTrue

 enables intermediate metrics results printing.
 Default isFalse

-number of iteration for updated metrics result printing ifintermediate_metrics_results` flag enabled.
+number of iterations for updated metrics result printing ifintermediate_metrics_results` flag enabled.
 Default is 1000.

-You are also able to replace some command line arguments with environment variables for path prefixing.
-Supported following list of variables:
+You are also able to replace some command-line arguments with the environment variables for path prefixing.
+Supported list of variables includes:

 DEFINITIONS_FILE- equivalent of